-Each Spring semester, all second-year M.A. students in French will undertake the Qualifying Paper, which will serve as a Masters examination.
+Each Spring semester, all second-year M.A. students in French and Francophone Studies will undertake the Qualifying Paper, which will serve as a Masters examination.
 The Qualifying Paper is a 30-page, polished, potentially publishable research paper in an area of the student’s choice.
 This paper can be a revision and expansion of a research paper written for a previous course in the program; an expansion of a new paper being developed for a course being taken concurrently with the Qualifying Paper hours; or a new idea the student wants to develop uniquely for the QP hours.

 Guidelines for the qualifying paper

 (Endividual advisors may impose more frequent deadlines for sections of the paper, etc.)

 Week 10, 4th week of October: QP students declare provisional title and advisor to Director of Graduate Studies.

 Students register for three credits of FR 8998 in Spring with chosen advisor (the Academic Services Coordinator will need to open up a number for each advisor).
 Students should begin preparing a bibliography and arrange a bi-weekly meeting schedule with their advisors in Spring with deadlines appropriate to individual needs in order to discuss students’ research, bibliographic development, and writing.

 Week 2, 3rd Week of January: Deadline for submission of application to graduate with an M.A.
 Form.
 Students should submit the Application to Graduate Form via GradForms.
 The student should check the box indicating "non-thesis" option.
 The advisor should check the box indicating whether or not the student will continue onto the Ph.D. program.

 Week 4, 1st week of February: Annotated bibliography due to advisors.